RodneyShag/Interview_solutions/Solutions/Cracking the Coding Interview/Stack of Boxes.md

 ### Algorithm

+We assume rotation of a box is not allowed

 1. Create `Box` class with `.canBeAbove(Box other)` function.
 1. Sort `Box`es in descending height order.
     - This problem uses `<` instead of `<=` for `Box` heights.
 If we have 2 `Box`es of equal height, and `[width, height, depth]` of `[4,4,4]` and `[7,4,7]`, it doesn't matter which `Box` comes first after sorting, since both `Box`es can't be in the final solution.
 Box 1 cannot be on top of Box 2, and Box 2 cannot be on top of Box 1.